shearwavesplitter/AlpEventDownloader/README.md

 ## How to run

-1. Create the event and station .csv files with the proper columns
+1. Create a working directory
-2. Create a working directory
+2. Update the "main parameters" and paths in download_events_script.py
-3. Update the "main parameters" and paths in download_events_script.py
+3. (Optional) Create the event and station .csv files with the proper columns
 4. Run the script download_events_script.py

 ## Output